SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Knowledge-Discovery Stage

-\subsection{Discussions}
+\subsubsection{Discussions}

-\modifiedHL{Note that, in describing SERENADE-common and all SERENADE variants, we assume that input ports can communicate directly with each other.
+\movedHL{ In describing the knowledge-discovery procedure, we assume that input ports can communicate directly with each other.
 This is a realistic assumption, because in most real-world switch products, each line card $i$ is full-duplex in the sense the logical input port $i$ and the logical output port $i$ are co-located in the same physical line card $i$.
-In this case, for example, an input port $i_1$ can communicate with another input port $i_2$ by sending information to output port $i_2$, which then relays it to the input port $i_2$ through the ``local bypass", presumably at little or no communication costs.
-However, the SERENADE algorithms can also work for the type of switches that do not have such a ``local bypass," by letting an output port to serve as a relay, albeit at twice the communication costs.
-More precisely, in the example above, the input port $i_1$ can send the information first to the output port $i_1$, which then relays the information to the input port $i_2$.}
+In this case, for example, an input port $i_1$ can communicate with another input port $i_2$ by sending information to output port $i_2$, which then relays it to the input port $i_2$ through the ``local bypass", presumably at little or no communication costs. }\modifiedHL{ However, SERENADE also works for the type of switches that do not have such a ``local bypass," by letting an output port to serve as a relay, albeit at twice the communication costs. }\movedHL{ More precisely, in the example above, the input port $i_1$ can send the information first to the output port $i_1$, which then relays the information to the input port $i_2$. }